soliscottude/serverless-notes-app/README.md

 ## 📘 Overview

-A beautifully designed single-page notes application that lets users:
+This is a clean, single-page notes application powered entirely by serverless AWS services.

+Users can:

 - Create notes

-- View notes (per user)
+- View notes by user

-- Persist data in DynamoDB

-- Trigger logic through API Gateway + Lambda
+- Interact with a real backend API

-- Use a fully deployed frontend served globally via CloudFront
+- Use a fully deployed global frontend

-All components are serverless and scale automatically with zero maintenance.
+The backend is built using **AWS Lambda + DynamoDB**, exposed through **API Gateway**, while the frontend is hosted on **S3** and distributed worldwide through **CloudFront** for high performance.

+All frontend updates are automatically deployed using **GitHub Actions**, providing a complete CI/CD workflow.

+This project demonstrates practical cloud engineering skills, including serverless API design, infrastructure configuration, static hosting, IAM permissions, CI/CD automation, and scalable architecture patterns.

 ---